Oppositional Defiant Disorder (ODD) Treatment

 Consistent Behavioral Feedback

-When Is a Residential Treatment the Right Choice?
+When Is Residential Treatment for ODD in Teens the Right Choice?

 Residential treatment can be the right choice for teens with Oppositional Defiant Disorder (ODD) when their behaviors and emotional challenges are so severe that they cannot be safely or effectively addressed at home or in outpatient therapy.